BestTimesToVisit.com Logo

 Getting Around French Polynesia, France

-The primary way to hop between the different islands of French Polynesia, from Tahiti to Bora Bora, Moorea, and the more remote archipelagos.
-Air Tahiti operates a comprehensive network, making it essential for exploring beyond Tahiti.
+This is the primary way to hop between the different islands of French Polynesia, from Tahiti to Bora Bora, Moorea, and the more remote archipelagos.
+Flights are frequent and offer stunning aerial views of the atolls.

 Rental Cars & Scooters

-Cost:Car rentals can range from $60-$100 USD per day.
-Scooters are cheaper, around $30-$50 USD per day.
-Prices increase for longer rental periods.
+Cost:Car rentals can start from $60-100 USD per day.
+Scooters are cheaper, around $30-50 USD per day.
+International Driving Permit is often required.

-Taxis are readily available at airports, ferry terminals, and in major towns.
-They are convenient for short distances or when you don't want to drive, but can become expensive for longer journeys.
+Taxis are available on most inhabited islands, particularly at airports and major tourist hubs.
+They are convenient for short trips or when you don't want to drive.

 Local Buses (Le Truck)

-On islands like Tahiti and Moorea, 'Le Truck' offers a very local and budget-friendly way to get around.
-These open-air buses follow set routes and are a great way to experience daily life.
+On Tahiti and Moorea, 'Le Truck' (colorful converted buses) offers a very local and budget-friendly way to get around.
+They follow set routes but can be a bit unpredictable in their schedules.

-For accessing specific motus (islets) or private beaches, especially around Bora Bora and the Society Islands, water taxis and private boat charters are the way to go.
-They offer exclusivity and stunning views.
+For accessing smaller motus (islets) or private beaches, especially around Bora Bora and other atolls, boat taxis are essential.
+Many resorts also offer private boat transfers.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.